jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 Based on that premise, at Red Hat Consulting we have different consulting offerings such as the [Automation Adoption Journey](https://www.redhat.com/en/resources/services-journey-automation-adoption-brief) or the [Open Innovation Labs Residency](https://www.redhat.com/en/services/consulting/open-innovation-labs) that focus on outcomes and not outputs, aligning the technical solution with the customer business needs.

-In order to reach the full potential of the solution built, we rely on practices from the Agile world, Devops, Product Development or Domain Driven Design, all of them curated in the [Open Practice Library](https://openpracticelibrary.com/).
+We rely on practices from the Agile world, Devops, Product Development or Domain Driven Design, all of them curated in the [Open Practice Library](https://openpracticelibrary.com/), to achieve the desired outcomes.

 In this article we are going to explain how to build [Ansible automation execution environments (EEs)](https://www.redhat.com/en/technologies/management/ansible/automation-execution-environments) automatically, based on different practices such as [everything as code](https://openpracticelibrary.com/practice/everything-as-code/) and [continuous integration](https://openpracticelibrary.com/practice/continuous-integration/) on top of OpenShift.